erikeldridge/item-network/README.md

 - define group
 - add "deleted" attribute to models
 - support saved search
+- create separate notifications stream (once we have private messages)

 rules
 - send mentions to anyone named in a comment if they follow the author